 14 valses of Chopin

-Born in 1985 in Seoul in South Korea, Hyo-Joo Lee started playing the piano when she was six and then follolled the classes of Semi-Kyung Kim and Jin-Woo Chung in the secondary school of Arts “Ye Won”.
+Born in 1985 in Seoul in South Korea, Hyo-Joo Lee started playing the piano when she was six and then followed the classes of Semi-Kyung Kim and Jin-Woo Chung in the secondary school of Arts “Ye Won”.
 She won several piano competitions in Korea.
-In 1999, at thirteen years, she obtained the first price of the International Competition of Cincinnati in the United States.
+In 1999, aged thirteen, she obtained the first price of the International Competition of Cincinnati in the United States.
 In 2000, she won the first price of the International Competition Chopin for the young pianists in Moscow.

 In September 2002, she attended the class of Theodor Paraskivesko in the Higher National Conservatory of Music of Paris and then Jacques Rouvier class in 2003.
 In March 2003, she won the Gold Piano Campus trophy in Piano Campus – Pontoise, European Days of Piano.
-In August 2003, she took part in “the Night of the Piano “in the Estival Festival of Annecy where she was very successful.
-In 2004, the Festival of Auvers-on-Oise – within the framework of its mission of helping to the scenic career and discographic of young artists – invites her to play and proposes her to produce her first CD devoted to the “14 Waltz” of Frederic Chopin.
+In August 2003, she took part in “the Night of the Piano” in the Estival Festival of Annecy where she was very successful.
+In 2004, the Auvers-sur-Oise Festival – within the framework of its mission of helping to the scenic career and discographic of young artists – invited her to play and proposed her to produce her first CD devoted to the “14 Waltz” of Frederic Chopin.

 Hyo Joo Lee gives recitals in Japan, Russia, Poland, Czech Republic, Austria, France, Holland and in Korea.
 She plays with national and international orchestras such as the Korean Symphony Orchestra, Seoul Philharmonic Orchestra, Shanghai Philharmonic Orchestra, Cracow Philharmonic Orchestra, Russian Youth Orchestra, and the Mozart Symphony Orchestra.